Earn Cryptocurrency While Browsing the Internet: Is Using the Brave Browser Worth Your Time?

 To start earning BAT, you will need to opt into Brave Rewards.

-Once you have opted in you are given BAT for each Brave approved ad Brave shows you.
+Once you have opted in you are given BAT for each time you view a Brave approved ad notifications as they appear in the Brave Browser.

-Each time you click on the ad, Brave will take a 30 per cent cut of the gross ad revenue (in BAT) while you get to keep 70 per cent.
+Brave will take a 30 per cent cut of the gross ad revenue (in BAT) while you get to keep approximately 70 per cent of said revenue from the ads shown to you.

 In other words, advertisers are paying you the user in BAT for each ad they show you.